Publishing Resources

 Phase 1: Find the Local Object

-For this, as mentioned in the connection chapter above, the Servlet tries to follow label selectors on the local cluster.
-This helps prevent cluttering with consumer workspaces with KDP metadata.
+For this, as mentioned in the connection chapter above, the Sync Agent tries to follow label selectors on the service cluster.
+This helps prevent cluttering with consumer workspaces with sync metadata.
 If no object is found to match the labels, that’s fine and the loop will continue with phase 2, in which a possible Conflict error (if labels broke) is handled gracefully.

-The remote object in the workspace becomes the source object and its local equivalent is called the destination object.
+The remote object in the workspace becomes the source object and its local equivalent on the service cluster is called the destination object.

 Phase 2: Handle Deletion

-A finalizer is used in the platform workspaces to prevent orphans in the service cluster side.
-This is the only real evidence in the platform side that the Servlet is even doing things.
+A finalizer is used in the kcp workspaces to prevent orphans in the service cluster side.
+This is the only real evidence in the kcp side that the Sync Agent is even doing things.
 When a remote (source) object is deleted, the corresponding local object is deleted as well.
 Once the local object is gone, the finalizer is removed from the source object.

 Phase 3: Ensure Object Existence